frictionlessdata/frictionless-py/docs/framework/schema.md

 ## Writing Cell

 During the process of data writing a schema uses a field internally.
-The same as with reasing a user can convert their data using this interface:
+The same as with reading a user can convert their data using this interface:

 ```python script tabs=Python
 from frictionless import fields